marvinvr/portfolio-v2/src/posts/2024-10-03-activation-aware-quantization-awq.md

 From the data, it’s quite evident that while full-precision (FP) models offer the lowest perplexity, they are often impractical due to their exorbitant memory consumption, particularly with larger models like Llama-2-70B where they run out of memory (OOM).

 The 8-bit quantized methods, such as BNB and GPTQ, deliver a fairly solid balance, lowering memory demands significantly while only slightly compromising on perplexity.
-Yet, when we transition to 4-bit methods, this is where AWQ truly shines.
+Yet, when we transition to the largest 70B parameter model combined with 4-bit quantization methods, this is where AWQ truly shines.

 AWQ_g64 registers a perceptible dip in perplexity, closely trailing its 8-bit counterparts, yet manages to excel in memory efficiency.
 For instance, with Llama-2-70B, AWQ cuts down memory usage to 37.08 from the 68.15 achieved by its closest 8-bit competitor.
-This favorable trade-off between reduced memory and sustained performance highlights AWQ's serious potential for on-device applications where resource efficiency is paramount.
+This trade-off between reduced memory and sustained performance highlights AWQ's serious potential for on-device applications where resource efficiency is essential.

 ## Conclusion